 Getting a Diagnosis

 In a blood test, doctors look for a waste product called creatinine.
 When kidneys are damaged, they have a hard time cleaning this from your blood.
-Once your doctor knows how much creatinine is in your blood, she can use this, along with your age, race, and sex to measure how well your kidneys are working.
+Once your doctor knows how much creatinine is in your blood, they can use this, along with your age, race, and sex to measure how well your kidneys are working.

 It’s rare for kidney disease to simply go away.
 Over time, it’s likely to get worse.
 Because of that, the sooner you find out that you have it, the better.
 Early treatment may prevent your kidneys from failing.
 But there’s no “one-size-fits-all” treatment for this condition.
 It depends on several things, including what caused your kidney disease.